rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 3. Connect the 220Vac mains to the ControlBox.
 If the pin 1 and pin 2 of the Safety sensor connector is correctly bridged the green LED DS3 will light up.
 So check this before continue.
 4. Try to operate the Incline en Speed motors by the Test Buttons on The Control&Sensor board
 5. Open in Windows the browser and open the Node-Red Dashboard `http://<ip-address>:1880/ui` to operate the Incline en Speed motors on screen

+## Disclaimer
+The owner of this repository disclaims any responsible for damage, harm or injuries made using the information on this repository.\ Use at your own risks.